 By closely looking at these everyday actions, business owners can start understanding where simple changes can be made, each leading to reduced printing costs.

 Now is also a great time to review your product supply and ordering process.
-If the office currently has shelves filled with unused toner, ink, paper, etc., chances are you’re ordering too many supplies.
+If the office currently has shelves filled with unused toner, ink, paper, etc., chances are that you’re ordering too many supplies.
 Or, if the supply team is constantly scrambling to purchase last minute items, consider ordering more product in advance.
 This will make their time more efficient and eliminate possible rush fees.

 Choose a Trusted Managed Print Partner